 All Chapters organize regular technical meetings and local and International workshops.
 The Life Members Group organizes since 2009 a series of 5 "Technical Friday" events per year with an audience of about 200.

-Since 1971 the IEEE Israel Section holds a Technical Conference, every second year.
-For many years, this is the country's major technical conference in Electrical and Electronics Engineering.
-Towards the 1981 Conference, IEEE Israel Chair contacted EUREL and proposed to hold EUROCON in Tel-Aviv.
-As the request was refused, IEEE Section proposed to Region 8 to initiate MELECON – the Mediterranean Electrotechnical Conference.
-This proposal was accepted and the Israel Section organized the first MELECON in Tel-Aviv on May 1981, with an International attendance of 1200 participants, in presence of Israel President and the President of IEEE.
+Since 1971 the IEEE Israel Section has held a technical conference every other year.
+This is the country's major technical conference in electrical, electronics, and computer engineering.
+For the 1981 conference, the IEEE Israel Chair contacted EUREL and proposed to hold EUROCON in Tel Aviv.
+As the request was refused, the Section proposed to Region 8 to initiate MELECON – the Mediterranean Electrotechnical Conference.
+This proposal was accepted and the Israel Section organized the first MELECON in Tel Aviv on May 1981, with an International attendance of 1200 participants, in presence of Israel President and the President of IEEE.
 For Initiation of MELECON, Israel IEEE 1981 Section Chair, Jacob Baal-Schem, was awarded the Larry K. Wilson Transnational Award of 1987.
-He was awarded also with the IEEE Region 8 Volunteer Award for 2008.
+He was also awarded the IEEE Region 8 Volunteer Award for 2008.

 Israel IEEE members participate in many of the IEEE Technical Conferences worldwide and are very active in publishing papers in IEEE Journals.

-IEEE Israel Section has sponsored the following IEEE Milestones in Electrical Engineering and Computing:
+IEEE Israel Section has sponsored the following IEEE Milestones:

 1977 – dedicated in September 2004

-The Lempel-Ziv compression algorithm became a basis for enabling data transmission on the Internetin an efficient way.
-The plaque is placed at the Technion in Haifa, Israel
+The Lempel-Ziv compression algorithm became a basis for enabling data transmission on the Internet in an efficient way.
+The plaque is mounted at the Technion in Haifa, Israel.

 1955 – dedicated in December 2006.